Russkaya Pravda: Genesis and evolution

 The legal regulations of the Russkaya Pravda reflected the evolution of the social relations in Kievan Rus' during the 11th–13th centuries.
 Common law, knyaz legislation, and legal proceedings represented the basis of the Russkaya Pravda.
 The presumable similarity with Scandinavian law raises questions, as the earliest written law books appeared after the Christianization of Scandinavia.
 Several studies on the connections with Germanic law have also been conducted, but attention has mostly been focused on the earliest law, the Leges Barbarorum.
 The similarities are not very specific, and there is a gap of about five centuries.
 The 9th-century Lex Saxonum has also been compared, in which the first dozen or so articles are close to the first ten articles of the Kratkaya Pravda.

 The Short Edition of the Russkaya Pravda contains two chronological components, called by researchers the Pravda Yaroslava ("The Pravda of Yaroslav"), otherwise known as the Drevneyshaya Pravda ("Oldest Justice") of Yaroslav the Wise, and the Pravda Yaroslavichey ("The Pravda of Yaroslav's Sons").
 Due to the Short Edition not being a homogenous legal document, this has given rise to a theory that it is the amalgamation of two independent versions of the Russkaya Pravda.
 However, the Pravda Yaroslavichey appears to be an addition to the Pravda of Yaroslav, as it regulates questions not covered by the latter, and so modern scholars tend to accept the refutation of this theory.
 In regards to prior legislation, scholars often draw attention to treaties with the Byzantine Empire in 911 and 941, both of which mention the zakon russkii.
+(Note: Also translated as the "Russian custom".)
 As a result, the most probable source for the Pravda of Yaroslav would be customary law.